ProvableHQ/leo/grammar/README.md

 Format Note
 -----------

-The ABNF standard requires grammars to consist of lines terminated by CR LF (i.e. carriage return followed by line feed, DOS/Windows-style), as explained in the background on ABNF earlier in this file.
+The ABNF standard requires grammars to consist of lines terminated by <CR><LF>
+(i.e. carriage return followed by line feed, DOS/Windows-style), as explained in the background on ABNF earlier in this file.
-This file's lines are therefore terminated by CR LF.
+This file's lines are therefore terminated by <CR><LF>.
-To avoid losing this requirement across systems, this file is marked as 'text eol=crlf' in .gitattributes: this means that the file is textual, enabling visual diffs, but its lines will always be terminated by CR LF on any system.
+To avoid losing this requirement across systems, this file is marked as 'text eol=crlf' in .gitattributes: this means that the file is textual, enabling visual diffs, but its lines will always be terminated by <CR><LF> on any system.

-Note that this CR LF requirement only applies to the grammar files themselves.
+Note that this <CR><LF> requirement only applies to the grammar files themselves.
 It does not apply to the lines of the languages described by the grammar.
 ABNF grammars may describe any kind of languages, with any kind of line terminators,